HL7/FHIRPath/input/pages/index.md

 When comparing quantities, the dimensions of each quantity must be the same, but not necessarily the unit.
 For example, units of `'cm'` and `'m'` can be compared, but units of `'cm2'` and `'cm'` cannot.
 The comparison will be made using the most granular unit of either input.
 Attempting to operate on quantities with invalid units will result in empty (`{ }`).

-For time-valued quantities, calendar durations and definite quantity durations above seconds are considered un-comparable:
+For time-valued quantities, note that calendar durations and definite quantity durations above days (and weeks) are considered un-comparable:

 ``` fhirpath
 1 year > 1 `a` // { } (empty)